 Division 3 — Other matters about driver authorisations

-11. Authorisation to drive without a driver’s licence
+11. Authorisation to drive without driver’s licence

 (1) The regulations may provide that a motor vehicle of a class or kind prescribed in the regulations may, either generally or in prescribed circumstances, be driven on roads without the driver holding a driver’s licence.